rpolicastro/scProportionTest/README.md

 This R library facilitates the analysis of the difference between the proprotion of cells in clusters between two scRNA-seq samples.
-A permutation test is used to calculate a p-values for each cluster, and a confidence interval for the magnitude difference is returned via bootstrapping.
+A permutation test is used to calculate a p-value for each cluster, and a confidence interval for the magnitude difference is returned via bootstrapping.
 There is also a function to generate a point range plot to display the results.